 For this walkthrough, you modify your assessment target to expose it to potential security issue CVE-2014-1424.
 For more information, see https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2014-1424.
-Also, for more information, see Common sudo apt-get install apparmor=2.8.95~2430-0ubuntu5

-Vulnerabilities and Exposures (p.
-31).
+Also, for more information, see Common Vulnerabilities and Exposures (p.
+29).